Serendipity: The Role of Chance in Making Scientific Discoveries

 Leslie Hough was the graduate student's advisor.
 He reportedly called the modified sugar "serendipitose".
 After its discovery, Phadnis and Hough worked with the Tate and Lyle scientists with a new goal in mind.
 They wanted to find a low calorie sweetener from chlorinated sucrose that didn't kill insects and could be eaten by humans.
 Their final version of the chemical was named sucralose.

-The discovery of saccharin is credited to Constantine Fahlberg.
+The discovery of saccharin is credited to Constantin Fahlberg (1850–1910).
 In 1879, Fahlberg was working with coal tar and its derivatives in Ira Remsen's chemistry laboratory at John Hopkins University.
-One day he was working late and forgot to wash his hands before eating supper.
+One day he was working late and forgot to wash his hands before eating supper (or, according to some reports, didn't wash them thoroughly).
 He was amazed when he found that his bread tasted extremely sweet.

 Fahlberg realized that a chemical which he had been using in the lab had contaminated and sweetened the bread.
 He returned to the lab to find the source of the sweetness.
 His tests involved tasting different chemicals, which was a very risky pursuit.

-Fahlberg discovered that benzoic sulfimide was responsible for the sweet taste.
+Fahlberg discovered that a chemical referred to as benzoic sulfimide was responsible for the sweet taste.
 This chemical eventually became known as saccharin.
 Fahlberg had made this chemical before but had never tasted it.
 Saccharin became a very popular sweetener.

 Success is three parts hard work and one part serendipity; this serendipity is a direct result of the other three parts of hard work.— Ken Poirot